awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-use.md

 );
 ```

 The enhanced client uses the following annotated data class\.
-The DynamoDB Enhanced Client maps Java data types to DynamoDB data types leading to less verbose code that is easier to follow\. `ProductCatalog` is an example of using an immutable class with the DynamoDB Enhanced Client\.
+The DynamoDB Enhanced Client maps Java data types to DynamoDB data types for less verbose code that is easier to follow\. `ProductCatalog` is an example of using an immutable class with the DynamoDB Enhanced Client\.
 The use of Immutable classes for mapped data classes is [discussed later](ddb-en-client-use-immut.md) in this topic\.

 ### `ProductCatalog` class<a name="ddb-en-client-use-compare-cs3"></a>